ryl/cybr406-spring2019/notes/heroku-project-setup.md

 ## Step 2

-Name you app using using the pattern as your UNK email, followed by the homework name.
+Name you app using using the same pattern as your UNK email, followed by the homework name.
+For example, `lowryrs-homework1`.

 <img src="../images/heroku-setup-2.png"/>

 ## Step 3

-Use either the Heroku Git or GitHub methods.
+Use either the Heroku Git or GitHub methods for deployment.
 If you have the Heroku CLI installed, choose Heroku Git.
-If you do not have it installed, use GitHub and Git.
+If you do not have it installed, use GitHub and Git and [link your GitHub repository to Heroku](github-project-setup.md).

 <img src="../images/heroku-setup-3.png"/>